-When we share information with the public, we must do so carefully, consistently, and with one voice.
+When we share information with the public, we must do so carefully and consistently.
 In all of our communications we should be as candid and transparent as possible while keeping in mind our responsibilities to protect confidentiality and privacy.
 This includes the use of social media as well as more traditional forms of oral and written communication.
-Only approved Wells Fargo spokespersons may speak on the company's behalf.
+Only approved Wells Fargo spokespeople may speak on the company's behalf.

-- Be alert to situations where others might think you are speaking on behalf of Wells Fargo. - Direct external inquiries to the appropriate Communications resource. - If you come across malicious, threatening, libelous, detrimental, or defamatory posts involving Wells Fargo, forward them to corpcsf@wellsfargo.com.
+- Be alert to situations where others might think you are speaking on behalf of Wells Fargo. - Direct external inquiries to the appropriate Communications resource. - If you come across malicious, threatening, libelous, detrimental, or defamatory posts involving Wells Fargo, forward them to socialmedia@wellsfargo.com.